StratusOn/AspireDemo/readme.md

-# Getting stated with the AspireDemo solution
+# Getting started with the AspireDemo solution

 This demo adds a Chat Playground page to a basic .NET Aspire solution.
 It provides an experience similar to that of the `Chat Playground` feature in `Azure AI Foundry`.